MehdiMirzaie2/Pong-Chat-App/README.md

-FT_Transcendence
+<h1>FT_Transcendence</h1>

 FT_Transcendence is a cutting-edge, full-stack web application that combines modern technologies to deliver a seamless and interactive user experience.
 Features

 Full-Stack Architecture:

     Built with Django REST API for the backend and React for the frontend.
 Secure Authentication:

         Integrated OAuth 2.0 for user authentication and data retrieval.
 Real-Time Interactivity:

         Includes WebSockets for live chat functionality and an interactive Pong game.
 Blockchain Integration:

         Game results are securely stored on the blockchain using Ganache.
 Containerization:

         Ensures consistent development and deployment with Docker.
 Optimized Performance:

         Configured Nginx as a reverse proxy for efficient performance and secure HTTPS handling.

 Technology Stack